arjankoning1/tefal/README.md

 ```

 The above will produce a *tefal* executable in the *tefal/bin* directory.
-The compiler and its flags can be set in either the *source/Makefile* or in *code_build*.
+The compiler and its flags can be set in either the *source/Makefile* or in *code_build.bash*.

 ## The TEFAL package